SCKelemen/clix/README.md

 ### `clix.PromptRequest`

 A `PromptRequest` carries the information necessary to display a prompt.
+This is the primary, struct-based API for prompts, consistent with the rest of the codebase (similar to `StringVarOptions`, `BoolVarOptions`, etc.). `PromptRequest` implements `PromptOption`, so it can be used alongside functional options.

 ```go
 type PromptRequest struct {